Nukesor/pueue/README.md

 **Pueue has been rewritten in Rust!!** If you want the old version that's build with python, please install via pip.

-**Pueue works on Linux and MacOS** MacOS is not officially tested though.
-I really appreciate any feedback!.
+**Pueue works on Linux and MacOS**.
+MacOS is not officially tested, though.
+I really appreciate any feedback!

 ## Why should I use it?